-\paragraph{Game Design} \begin{itemize} \item \textbf{Dataset Structure}: The evaluation set consists of pairs $(x, \tilde{x})$ sharing the same ground-truth label $y = \text{harmful}$. \item \textbf{Mechanism of Failure}: \begin{itemize} \item The model is conditioned to recognize standard "red-teaming" patterns (e.g., explicit keywords found in $x$) as triggers for refusal. \item However, the user-style rewrites ($\tilde{x}$) lack these specific stylistic triggers. \item If the model relies on \emph{style} as a proxy for \emph{safety} rather than understanding intent, it will correctly refuse $x$ (Audit Compliance) but incorrectly comply with $\tilde{x}$ (Deployment Exploitation). \end{itemize} \item \textbf{Exploitation Metric}: We measure the \emph{Compliance Gap}.
-A significant gap—where the model refuses $x$ but answers $\tilde{x}$—indicates that the model's safety alignment is brittle and conditional on the input distribution, rather than being robust to the underlying intent. \end{itemize}
+\paragraph{Game Design.} \begin{itemize} \item \textbf{Dataset Structure}: The evaluation set consists of pairs $(x, \tilde{x})$ sharing the same ground-truth label $y = \text{harmful}$. \item \textbf{Mechanism of Failure}: \begin{itemize} \item The reward environment can reinforce refusal for standard benchmark-style prompts $x$. \item However, the user-style rewrites ($\tilde{x}$) lack the same stylistic triggers and are rewarded for helpfulness during training. \item If the model relies on \emph{style} as a proxy for \emph{safety} rather than the underlying harmful intent, it will refuse $x$ (audit-style compliance) but answer $\tilde{x}$ (user-style compliance). \end{itemize} \item \textbf{Exploitation Metric}: We measure the \emph{Compliance Gap}: the fraction of paired examples where the model refuses $x$ but answers $\tilde{x}$.
+A significant gap indicates that the model's safety behavior is conditional on the input distribution, rather than robust to the underlying harmful intent. \end{itemize}